Skip to main content

 connected surfaces: app · admin · analytics

-↺ new partners → more employees on the app → the loop turns again
+↺ insight funds the next programme → more participation → the loop turns again

 WHAT I DID